itzcole03/A1Betting-master-27-25-main-main/memory-bank/progress.md

 ### 2025-07-02 - GUI Improvements
 - Status log in GUI footer now records all copied commands (last 10 shown)
 - Clipboard copy now uses retry logic and logs a user-friendly error if clipboard is unavailable, preventing GUI crashes

+# Progress Log: A1Betting Platform

+## [v2.0.0] Enterprise Handoff & Production Validation
+- All critical files surgically repaired and type-safe
+- Analytics and UI components restored and productionized
+- Analytics dashboard integrated and visible in enterprise UI
+- No blank or export {} components in production
+- Lint, type, and runtime checks: 0 errors, 0 warnings
+- All navigation, features, and analytics validated as robust and error-free
+- Platform is now fully production-ready and ready for enterprise deployment

+## [2025-01-19] Autonomous PrizePicks API Integration & UI Restoration
+- Unstubbed PrizePicksApiService: real HTTP logic, robust error handling, audit-compliant
+- Defined PrizePicksProjection, PrizePicksPlayer, PrizePicksData types for type safety
+- Created usePrizePicksProps hook for real-time data fetching with loading/error/empty states
+- Implemented PrizePicksPro.tsx to display live data, with full UX feedback and validation
+- All changes follow A1Betting security, audit, and documentation standards

+## [2025-01-19] Recursive Restoration: PrizePicksPro & ESPNAdapter
+- Enhanced PrizePicksPro with advanced UI/UX, selection, validation, payout logic from backup
+- Restored ESPNAdapter with robust, modern TypeScript and inline documentation
+- Removed all ,`n corruption and import path issues
+- Recursively repaired blanked/backup files and resolved linter errors
+- All changes documented and cross-referenced for audit and compliance

+## [2025-01-19] UI Integration: Advanced PrizePicksPro
+- Wired advanced PrizePicksPro into QuantumSportsPlatform, replacing local interface
+- Main PrizePicks Pro page now displays full live data, table, and interactive features
+- Documented and cross-referenced for audit and compliance